digitalservicebund/ris-adm-literature/doc/adr/0007-german-domain-terms.md

 We're gradually transforming our solution towards using German domain terms:

-- New domain terms will be introduced in German
+- New domain terms should be introduced in German
 - Domain terms that already exist in our solution will be replaced over time whenever the current piece of work (story / task) benefits from the corresponding refactoring.
+  - In our experience, Terms that are difficult to understand _in German_ benefit most from this treatment.
+  - Terms outside our app (e.g. data from lookup tables) may be blocked from adjustment.

 ## Consequences